haku-kiro/100DaysOfCode/Day73/readme.md

-# Day 72
+# Day 73

 ## Objectives

-- Datacamp
+- Book I have on app development, going through that.

 ## Resources

-- Datacamp.com
+- Book

 ### Setup

-- Site
+- Had to install Android studio

 ### Suggested plan for tomorrow